LZBTH16/sim-ester/README.md

 ## Description
 Sim-ester is a website that was developed for the COSC304 project.
 It is an online store that sells products depicting simulation-style games based on courses at UBC Okanagan.

-Documentation can be found [here](https://rheiley.github.io/simester-documentation/documentation.pdf).
+Documentation can be found [here](https://rheiley.github.io/simester-documentation/documentation.pdf) (Please note that the documentation only contains features that were present during submission.
+This project has continued development after COSC304 and may include features that are not listed).

 ~~Sim-ester is hosted on https://sim-ester.onrender.com/ but can be accessed locally with Docker.~~ No longer cloud hosted due to budget constraints.
 Will be hosted again once switched to Postgres.